Page Contents

 Our next stop was Mount Rokko, we took the cable car (or Ropeway) from Arima to Rokko Sancho, but there are plenty of ways to hike to the top for the energetic, and a cable car from Rokko Cable Shita too.

 You could spend a couple of days hiking this area alone if you have time.
-Once you’re at the top, make sure you visit the Rokko-Shidare Observatory, a fantastic piece of architecture designed like a tree using several local materials.
+Once you’re at the top of the observation deck, make sure you visit the Rokko-Shidare Observatory, a fantastic piece of architecture designed like a tree using several local materials.

 Following that we headed to Tenran Café for dinner and an incredible sunset over Kobe and Osaka.
 You could truly see for miles, just take a look at the time-lapse in the video.